excieve/pinecil2mqtt/README.md

 ## Features

 - Automatically discover and connect to the Pinecil V2 soldering iron via BLE
-- Publish data provided by the Pinecil V2 soldering iron to an MQTT broker
+- Publish data provided by the soldering iron to an MQTT broker
 - Optionally authenticate with the MQTT broker

 ## Installation